-This video is an introduction to the National Standards for Foreign Language Learning.
-The standards define what students should know and be able to do in foreign language education.
-Through classroom examples and interviews with teachers, students, and experts in the field, this program begins to show how a range of teachers are using the standards to advance their students' foreign language skills and engage them in lifelong learning.
+This video is an introduction to the World-Readiness Standards for Learning Languages.
+The Standards reflect the knowledge and skills students need to communicate with competence and cultural sensitivity in a world language.
+Through classroom examples and interviews with teachers, students, and experts in the field, this program begins to show how a range of teachers are using the Standards to advance their students' language skills and engage them in lifelong learning.

-The video is organized according to the five goal areas of the National Standards -- Communication, Cultures, Connections, Comparisons, and Communities -- called the Five Cs.
+The video is organized according to the five goal areas of the World-Readiness Standards—Communication, Cultures, Connections, Comparisons, and Communities—called the Five Cs.
 For the Communication goal area, teachers see how students use language in culturally appropriate ways and talk about, read about, write about, and learn about topics of interest or importance to them.
 The video then shows how teachers incorporate Cultures, Connections, Comparisons, and Communities goal areas into their lessons.
 In addition, the video illustrates teachers taking a thematic approach to designing lessons and units.

 Ways To Use the Video